 The residents of this town are very friendly and helpful, with some of them having family ties that go back several generations, so you shouldn’t hesitate to ask for directions or inquire about the town’s history.
 Marblehead is a great destination if you wish to avoid the crowds of Martha’s Vineyard, Cape Cod or Nantucket.

-My favorite thing to do in Marblehead!
-There are over 300 historic homes that date from the 17th and 18th century.
+This is my favorite thing to do in Marblehead!
+There are over 300 historic homes that date from the 17th and 18th century, a few of them a part of the Marblehead Museum property set and able to be entered and explored.
 Each old home is inscribed with the year that the structure was built and the original inhabitants.
-What I find most interesting are the professions that are also listed on the plaques.
-Professions vary from fishermen, captains, merchants, and sailmakers to cobblers and merchants.
+What I find most interesting are the professions that are also listed on the plaques like fishermen, captains, merchants, sailmakers, cobblers, and merchants.

 One example is that of the home of General Jonathan Glover.
 General Glover was a native of Marblehead and the owner of the home shown below.
 His house was constructed in 1762 and is located at 11 Glover Square.

 He led the first regiment of military mariners in our country’s history, which became a precursor for the modern day Marines.
-His men were the soldiers that ferried General George Washington and his men across the ice-filled Delaware River in December 1776.
-By doing so, Washington and his men were able to successfully attack the Hessian troops (British allies) in Trenton.
+His men were the soldiers that ferried General George Washington and his men across the ice-filled Delaware River in December 1776, among other accomplishments.

 Helpful Hint: The best place to park is at Abbot Hall or Bank Square, both of which are located directly inside the Historical District.
-Walking maps and information can be found at the following places:
+Walking maps and information for guided tours of Marblehead MA can be found at the following places:

 Old Burial Hill

-As odd as it is to say, New England has some of the most beautiful cemeteries.
-The Old Burial Hill in Marblehead is no exception.
-There is a bit of a steep climb to get up to it, but the view from the top is worth the hike.
-It overlooks the harbor and part of the town.
-The graveyard was established in 1638 near the site of the city’s first meeting house and contains the graves of “600 Revolutionary heroes” including that of General Jonathan Glover.
+New England has some of the most beautiful cemeteries, and the Old Burial Hill in Marblehead is no exception and overlooks the harbor and part of the town.
+The graveyard was established in 1638 and contains the graves of “600 Revolutionary heroes” including that of General Jonathan Glover.

-Another grave of particular importance is that of Wilmot “Mammy” Redd, the only citizen of Marblehead to be executed for witchcraft during the Salem Witch Trials of 1692.
-Her cottage is near Redd’s Pond, obviously named after her.
+Other notable Marblehead citizens interred here are “Old Black Joe”, a slave who served in the American Revolution, and Wilmot “Mammy” Redd, the only citizen of Marblehead to be executed for witchcraft during the Salem Witch Trials of 1692.

 Helpful Hint: There are three entrances to the cemetery.
 The main entrance is on Orne Street and is discernable by a historic marker.
 The other entrances are located on Pond Street and by Redd’s Pond.
 More information can be retrieved at The Town of Marblehead Massachusetts website.